-To get information about point Q, apply the Query point command to point Q (no need to Observe again).
-Among the properties you will find one (Figure 26, right) that allows you to construct the point Q (the auxiliary point 280 is the point A rotated anticlockwise around B by 90 degrees).
+To get information about point Q, apply the Query point command for a point Q (no need to Observe again).
+Among the properties you will find one (Figure 27, right) that allows you to construct the point Q (the auxiliary point \280 is the point A rotated anticlockwise around B by 90 degrees).